 It’s also worth noting that few pages can make an impact on many as CTR is measured per page and overall.
 Therefore, if you have a 100-page website, and 90 pages have a decent CTR and a low bounce rate, but 10 pages have a low CTR and a high bounce rate, you’ll either want to improve the optimisation of those pages or if they are classed as thin, remove them.

-Thin pages can cause penalties, though when they don’t, they still have a detrimental effect on your organic growth.
+Thin pages can cause penalties, though even when they don’t, they still have a detrimental effect on your organic growth.
 So, what are thin pages?
 These include pages that are either automatically created, low-quality content, scraped content from external sources, doorway pages and so forth.
 However, when we mentioned thin pages above, we were referring to the low-quality pages.
 Whatever the reason may be, removing or massively increasing the content on these pages as to increase the CTR and reduce the bounce rate, will impact your overall statistics as well as per page.

 Technical SEO covers various other areas.
 It’s one of those areas of SEO that’s difficult to summarise on one page.
 When the focus is increasing conversions, the methods of doing so are not only varied, they’re technical.
-Another example would be split testing (comparing results from two different pages, buttons, metadata etc) which can mean the difference between a ton of sales vs none.
+Another example would be split testing (comparing results from two different pages, buttons, metadata etc) which can mean the difference between a high number of sales vs none.